What is Chanukah?

 When is Chanukah?

-Chanukah is celebrated in 2019 from sundown on Sunday, December 22, through sundown on Monday, December 30.
+Chanukah 2023 is celebrated from sundown on Thursday, December 7th, through sundown on Friday, December 15.

 As you plan for your holiday festivities be sure to check out the Hazon Chanukah Greening Guide as well as 10 Ways to Make your Chanukah More Sustainable – both incredible resources from our Hazon programs team!Download the Chanukah Greening Guide